Imago

 — Spotrac (@spotrac) April 20, 2026

 “I actually talked to Coach Saban about this,” Simpson said.
-“The things he was talking about were, do you want to play football in college, or do you want to play football professionally?
+“The things he was talking about were: ‘Do you want to play football in college, or do you want to play football professionally?’
 He was like, ‘Take the money out of it, take the rounds out of it, what do you want to do next year?’
 And without a doubt, without hesitation, I said, ‘I want to play professional football.’
 And he was like, ‘Well, there’s your answer.’”

 It may appear honorable, but financially, Simpson’s choice also comes with some risk.
-According to Spotrac, he would need to be picked within the top 35 selections in the draft for his rookie contract to match or exceed a major NIL offer he received from Miami.
+According to Spotrac, he would need to be picked within the top 35 selections in the draft for his rookie contract to match or exceed the major NIL offer he received from Miami.
 Once drafted, he is expected to sign a standard four-year rookie deal that includes a signing bonus.
 That should put him above the $6.5 million bracket.

 Where does Ty Simpson stand now?

-Ty Simpson’s easily viewed as the second-best quarterback in this year’s draft class, just behind Fernando Mendoza.
+Ty Simpson is easily viewed as the second-best quarterback in this year’s draft class, just behind Fernando Mendoza.
 Even though the top of the draft doesn’t have many teams desperate for a quarterback, the Las Vegas Raiders and Cleveland Browns are seen as possible fits.
 Cleveland, which has picks No. 6 and No. 24, has been linked to Simpson in multiple mock drafts.

 Some analysts, including Pete Prisco, project Simpson going late in the first round, possibly to Cleveland at No. 24.
 Others also believe he will sneak into the first round.
 The Pittsburgh Steelers have also been mentioned as a potential destination.
 Betting odds currently favor teams like the Arizona Cardinals, New York Jets, and Los Angeles Rams to land him at some point in the draft, even if it’s not on the first day.